tazama-lf/docs/Guides/keycloak-operator.md

 ![auth-service-env-file-location](../images/keycloak/auth-service-env.png)

-This example shows the complete `.env` file used to deploy the auth-service component in the Tazama ecosystem.
+The example below shows the complete `.env` file used to deploy the auth-service component in the Tazama ecosystem.
 The auth-service acts as the authentication gateway that integrates with KeyCloak using this provider.

 ```bash
 # SPDX-License-Identifier: Apache-2.0